Nicole9801/Distributed_XGBoost/README.md

+# Method Description
+Multivariable model was developed with a distributed pipeline.
+Eleven datasets, each containing more than 25 patient samples and representing various cancer types including melanoma, lung, gastric, kidney, bladder were selected for analysis.
+Distributed model training was conducted using Apache Spark, a cluster computing framework that distributes data across the cluster and enables parallelized operations, and SparkR, an R API for Spark.
+Independent XGBoost models were trained in parallel for each dataset without data pooling.
+Hyperparameter tuning for each model was performed using a grid search approach.Hyperparameter tuning for each local model was performed through grid search. *All data from each dataset was used for training due to small sample size*.

+A tree-based aggregation approach was used to collect and integrate independently trained XGBoost models into a single global model.
+The aggregation processes followed a tree-bagging strategy, where individual decision trees from each local model were sequentially merged into the global model without modifying the learned structures, ensuing efficient model integration while maintaining local dataset-specific patterns.

+The global model was then validated on four private dataset.
+The validation datasets were selected based on their diverse composition including pan-cancer and single cancer samples, to ensure a robust assessment of the global model's predictive capacity across multiple cancer types.
+Receiver Operating Characteristic (ROC) curve analysis with 95% confidence intervals (CIs) was performed using the ‘pROC’ R package (v1.18.5).

+## Directories and Scripts

+### data/
-data/: contains 11 original dataset for each study in .rda files
+contains 11 original dataset for each study in .rda files

+### Training_set/
-Training_set/: training set created for each study, including all selected signature scores and response columns, stored in .csv and .rda files
+training set created for each study, including all selected signature scores and response columns, stored in .csv and .rda files

+### Scripts/
+Code scripts for

+1 - creating training set

-Scripts/: R scripts for 1-creating training set, 2-traing model with distributed ML, and 3-Aggregate models into global model (.py) and 4 - validation of global model.
+2 - traing model with distributed ML

+3 - Aggregate models into global model (.py)

+4 - validation of global model.

+### Local_model/
-Local_model/: stores trained xgboost model for each study
+stores trained xgboost model for each study

+### Global_model/
-Global_model/: stores aggregated model in different formats
+stores aggregated model in different formats

+### common_feature.txt
-common_feature.txt: 53 signatures that are shared among 11 dataset
+53 signatures that are shared among 11 dataset

+### selected_signatures.txt
-selected_signatures.txt:  62 signatures that are most associated with IO responses
+62 signatures that are most associated with IO responses

+### training_set_summary.csv
-training_set_summary.csv: a summary including sample size (patients with expression and response data), number of selected signatures and number of missing signatures in the training set
+a summary including sample size (patients with expression and response data), number of selected signatures and number of missing signatures in the training set